botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-embeds.md

 {{< callout context="note" title="Note: Custom Commands use Custom Syntax" icon="outline/info-circle" >}}

-Custom Embeds with the `-customembed` command don't work in custom commands.
+Custom Embeds with the `customembed` command don't work in custom commands.
 If you want to know how you can use embeds in custom commands, scroll down to [Embeds in Custom Commands](#embeds-in-custom-commands).

 {{< /callout >}}